ekopter/scientific_communication_support_website/docs/2_programs.md

 Each day at a Retreat, we set our goals in the morning, write independently together in a conference room throughout the day, and then reflect/check-in on our progress in the evenings.
 Breakfast, lunch, and dinner are provided, as well as 2 coffee breaks each day.
 Participants are also welcome to plan/lead group activities (e.g. walks/hikes/jogs around the area, movie nights, yoga sessions, etc), and take alone time as they need.

 To get the most out of a Retreat, we want participants to arrive ready to write, which involves some preparatory work ahead of time.
-About 6 weeks before a Retreat, I check-in with each participant and we discuss what they'll work on at the Retreat, where they are at in their writing preparation process, and further steps that they need to take before the Retreat (e.g. completing analyses, meeting with a collaborator or supervisor).
+At least 6 weeks before a Retreat, I check-in with each participant and we discuss what they'll work on at the Retreat, where they are at in their writing preparation process, and further steps that they need to take before the Retreat (e.g. completing analyses, meeting with a collaborator or supervisor).
+Participants are welcome to reach out to me for any support they need to prepare for writing at the Retreat.

-***Stay tuned for info about or next EAS Writing Retreat, in Spring 2024!***
+***When a Writing Retreat is planned and applications are open, I will circulate information about the Retreat and how to apply via email, Mattermost, and department meetings.***

 ## Writing Feedback Workshop {-}